openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

 So these are my two ideas what I may try to do next week.
 Not decided yet, so maybe I will
       end up with something completely different.
-But in the meantime, this can serve as an inspiration for others and if somebody would like to join me on either of these, don™t hesitate to leave a comment
+But in the meantime, this can serve as an inspiration for others and if somebody would like to join me on either of these, donâ€™t hesitate to leave a comment

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Board1.png)Status Updatesâ–²â–¼